kaltura/DeveloperPortalDocs/documentation/10_Contribute/Article-Style-Structure-Guidelines.md

 title: Article Style and Structure Guidelines
 ---

-The Kaltura VPaaS Developer Site is using {% extlink Jekyll engine http://jekyllrb.com/ %} and markdown syntax as the basis of the articles.
+The Kaltura VPaaS Developer Site is using [Jekyll engine](http://jekyllrb.com/) and markdown syntax as the basis of the articles.
-To learn about Markdown basics and how to use the format, please read: {% extlink GitHub markdown basics https://help.github.com/articles/markdown-basics %}.
+To learn about Markdown basics and how to use the format, please read: [GitHub markdown basics](https://help.github.com/articles/markdown-basics).

 ## Adding Kaltura videos